anzepirnat/CtRNN/README.md

 Non-intrusive load monitoring (NILM) involves obtaining appliance-level data from a single metering point to measure total electricity consumption.

-Notebook in this repository presents:
+Notebook in this repository encompasses:
 - DL CtRNN (Convolutional Transposed Recurrent Neural Network) architecture designed for enhanced multi-label classification in NILM.
 Architecture is implemented and depicted in the code.
 - Evaluation methodology consisting of RE and SE groups of mixed datasets.
 Code contains all functions that were used to process REFIT and UK-DALE datasets to shape any of the mixed datasets from RE and SE groups.